Abstract

 The purpose of these training sessions is to reinforce the objectives of the organization among its subordinates.
 It is also aimed at improving productivity of employees through specialization since training teaches employees on their tasks (Hargie &Tourish, 2009).

-Through the use of virtual groups and self-directed teams, Coca Cola Company empowers its employees across different geographical areas with specified tasks.
+Through the use of virtual groups and self-directed teams, the Coca-Cola Company empowers its employees across different geographical areas with specified tasks.
 Empowerment of employees has significantly helped in the effective communication of the firms goals.
 This is because allocation of specified has enabled the team members to sufficiently encode and decode messages before giving feedback.
 Similarly, it has acted as motivating factor and this has increased productivity of subordinates relatively (Harris, 1993).

-Again, the Coca Cola Company has improved its communication network over time.
+Again, the Coca-Cola Company has improved its communication network over time.
 They have developed intra-communication networks that pass information to employees within a specified subsidiary.
 This type of data does not leak out to the public but rather remains among members of the organization.
 They use channels such as memos, telephones, fax etc (Baker, 2002).

 They also use inter-communication network that pass information from management to different stakeholders of the firm.
 Some of these stakeholders include government, shareholders, suppliers, etc. This kind of information is important as it notifies stakeholders on the various aspects of the firm’s position e.g. financial reports give the valuation of the firm.